aravinho/wordle_public/README.md

 The training script will populate the `trained_policies/my_wordle_a2c_policy/checkpoints` directory with checkpoint files that can be passed into the driver script above using the `ckpt_path` parameter within `policy_kwargs`.
 You can also use `tensorboard` to view the training metrics stored in `trained_policies/my_wordle_a2c_policy/logs`.

 ## A note on how the lexicon was prepared
-We do not know the lexicon used by the official Wordle game, so we prepared one ourselves.
+The official Wordle game uses a large lexicon for valid guess words, but a smaller subset for valid magic words.
+We wanted to have the set of possible magic words to be the same as the set of valid guess words, so we prepared a lexicon ourselves.
 The goal was to capture all "common" words without including too many "uncommon" words.
 We start with three lists of 5-letter words (listed below) and include any word that  appears in two of the three files.
 This gives us 4958 words.
 The lexicon can be found in `wordle/lexicons/lexicon_4958`.
 Smaller lexicons are found in the same directory and can be useful for debugging policies.
 The `WordleEnv` uses the full 4958-word lexicon by default, but can be passed a different lexicon file at construction.
 The environment samples a magic word uniformly at random each episode.
 1. The list of 5-letter words from Knuth's Stanford Graph Base at [https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt)  (total: 5757 words).
 2. All five-letter words from `/usr/share/dict/words` that don't begin with an upper case letter (total: 8497 words).
 3. The top-7127 5-letter words (by frequency) from Peter Norvig's compilation of the 1/3 million most frequent English words at https://norvig.com/ngrams/count_1w.txt (7127 words, which is the average of 5757 and 8497).